m2049r/xmrwallet/README.md

 ### TODO
 - wallet backup functions
-- adjust layout so we can use bigger font sizes (maybe show only 5 decimal places instead of 12 in main view)
 - review visibility of methods/classes
-- more sensible error dialogs ~~(e.g. when no write permissions granted) instead of just crashing on purpose~~
+- more sensible error dialogs
 - check licenses of included libraries; License Dialog
-- ~~make it pretty~~ (decided to go with "form follows function")
-- ~~spend monero - not so difficult with wallet api~~

 ### Issues
-- Pending incoming transactions disappear after reload
+- Pending incoming transactions disappear after reload (and appear after being mined)

 ### HOW TO BUILD
 No need to build.
 Binaries are included: